 There’s a lot of truth to the saying, “You’re only as good as your team.”
-For small business owners in particular, having a high-quality roster of employees is essential to your success.
+For small business owners, in particular, having a high-quality roster of employees is essential to your success.
 Chances are, though, you’re starting out with limited resources, which means you’ll need to hire fewer employees and make extra sure that every head counts, which can pose a significant business problem.
 Here’s how to handle it.

 What you’ll want to look for when you’re hiring?
 Passionate, scrappy individuals who believe in your business, bring a unique skill set to the table, and will fit in with your company culture.
 No matter how long your business has been around, here’s what else you should remember when building your small but mighty team.
 (Remember: Solutions to these sorts of business problems start with you and your methods.)

-If you’re hiring your first employee, or feel less-than-confident about a particular facet of your business, bring someone onboard who can fill in those gaps in your knowledge or the business’s operations.
-If there’s an aspect that you’ll be taking the lead on, then it might not be necessary to hire someone with your exact skillset.
-Most important is that you approach each new hire with a clear sense of the job requirements and your expectations to give to the potential new hires.
+If you’re hiring your first employee, or feel less-than-confident about a particular facet of your business, bring someone on board who can fill in those gaps in your knowledge or the business’s operations.
+If there’s an aspect that you’ll be taking the lead on, then it’s probably not necessary to hire someone with your exact skill set.
+Most important is that you have a clear sense of the job requirements and your expectations to give to the potential new hires.

 This is where a lot of startups (and big businesses, for that matter) get it wrong.
 You might be inclined to fill key positions quickly, but it’s always better to pump the breaks than put the wrong person in the driver’s seat—and, potentially, end up needing to let them go if they’re not the right fit.
-These exacerbate your existing business problems, as those still with the team lose confidence in your decision-making.
+This will only exacerbate your existing business problems, as those still with the team lose confidence in your decision-making.

 When you’re considering potential new hires, ask thoughtful questions about their skills and career goals, be upfront about your expectations for the role, check past references carefully, and consider team dynamics.
 If you invest time and energy in the recruiting process, it will be better for everyone in the long run.